Motophan/AI-Backed-Retards/README.md

 # AI-Backed-Retards
-This is an assortment of bash scripts for ease of use for personal backups from various news sites.
+This is an assortment of shit I found useful.
+I either made it or I made it work for me.
+Dont file an issue, I dont care.